Options in Digital Design and Game Design (Formerly Applied Arts)

 The Applied Arts Program at Quinsigamond was established in 1993, as one of the first multi-faceted computer based programs designated for students seeking a design career in digital media in the regional marketplace.

-The Applied Arts, Associate in Science Degree with a major in “New Media Design for Graphic Communications” offers a fully integrated curriculum with state of the art computer software and hard-ware technologies.
+The Interactive Media, Associate in Science Degree offers a fully integrated curriculum with state of the art computer software and hard-ware technologies.
 Assignments in APA designated courses utilize Macintosh computer systems to integrate with new media design and Internet and mobile technologies.

 Upon completion of the program students will have spent over 2000 hours on the computer learning the foundation for proficiency in 12 design based software programs for computer generated publications in print and electronic publications.